ChazLayyd/Bambu-Lab-Klipper-Conversion/README.md

 ## Join the [**Community Discord!**](https://discord.gg/W6B5mBejuC)

+## As requested multiple times- you can support the project on [**Ko-Fi**](https://ko-fi.com/chazmakes).
+It's not necessary, but if you want to help out then all support is greatly appreciated!

 > [!Caution]
 > This Project is in **BETA**, doing this conversion is fully at your own risk, I am not responsible for any damages done to your machine.
 This also will likely void your warranty.